Frogs of Borneo

 Brown Bullfrog

-They take advantage of human activity to some extend and will use shallow ponds in clearings and ditches at forest edges for reproduction.
-But we also heard males call during the day from hidden places around a natural flooded depression in alluvial forest.
+Males emerge from hiding after strong and prolonged rainfall or call from concealed positions within plant debris.
+They may take advantage of human activity to some extent, using shallow ponds in clearings and ditches at forest edges for reproduction.
+Males have also been heard calling during the day from hidden spots near a naturally flooded depression in alluvial forest.
+Despite its size, the species appears to prefer relatively small prey, such as ants.

-Tadpoles are dark brown to black above.
+Tadpoles are dark brown to black dorsally, with lighter marbling.
 They are highly specialized suspension feeders.
-Keratinized mouthparts are absent.
-The spiracle is medial and far posterior.
-Development is fast.
-Larvae reach approximately 25 mm total length
+Keratinized mouthparts are absent, and the spiracle is positioned medially and far posteriorly.
+Development is relatively fast, and larvae reach approximately 32 mm in total length.